Outdoor Fairy Garden Ideas – Yard Magic!

 With so many themes and variations, the possibilities are endless!
 Here are a few tips to get you on your way to creating your own unique fairy garden.

-What are the basics of fairy gardens?
+What are the Basics of Outdoor Fairy Garden Ideas?

 Fairy gardens are a popular activity for fans of the fanciful as well as avid gardeners.
 There are a few basics you will find in your standard fairy garden that help to bring the magic to life.
 You typically have either a fairy dwelling or what appears to be the trappings of such a place.

 There are often other accents like chairs, a table or signs that indicate a tiny creature has taken up residence in the area.
 Kits are available for purchase from hobby shops or specialty stores either locally or via an online shop.
 We recommend this really simple Fairy Garden Standard Kit for beginners and kids!
 There are also ample opportunities to get creative and make your own features using your imagination!
 You would be surprised at the things people will use that work perfectly in the imaginative world of fairy gardens.

 The average fairy garden usually has a few basics:

 This can be a house, an entrance to a house, or some specified area that the fairy spends time.
 These are often tailored to the garden bed or planter where the accessories are located.
 For example, a tree stump is a great place to put a door and a little lamppost or mailbox.
 A patch of Irises are my favorite spot to put a tiny house with a little walkway.

 This can be any kind of path you like!
 This does not have to be any set size, materials or ending in any specific destination.
 For example, I used some quartz crystals to make a stairway from the sand to the fairy house in this particular fairy garden.

 You can use things like decorative sand (of whatever color you like) to create a walkway from one fairy accessory to another.
 The flat variety of acorn tops make great fairy stepping stones.
 You can even use the same material, just a different color to distinguish a frequented fairy route.